houhaol/NO_Framework/README.md

 ## Related Work

-This framework was developed as part of the **BE-FIT (Built Environment in Falls and ArthrITis Study)** study, investigating how environmental factors influence mobility and independence in older adults with knee OA or fall history.
+This framework was developed as part of the **BE-FIT (Built Environment in Falls and ArthrITis Study)** study, investigating how BE factors influence mobility and independence in older adults with knee OA or fall history.